evmos/docs/docs/validate/setup-and-configuration/faq.md

+---
+sidebar_position: 6
+---

 # Validator FAQ

-Check the FAQ for running a validator on Evmos
+Check the FAQ for running a validator on Evmos.

 ## General Concepts